Carboxymethyl Cellulose Uses: 15 Real Applications in Food, Pharma & Industry

 Mistake 3: Ignoring Ionic Strength Effects

-What happens: CMC solutions perform well in deionized water during lab development but show reduced viscosity and stability in the actual production formulation — which contains minerals, salts, or protein.
+What happens: CMC solutions often perform well in deionized water during lab development, but they can exhibit reduced viscosity and stability in the actual production formulation, which typically contains minerals, salts, or proteins.

-Root cause: Cations (particularly divalent calcium and magnesium) screen the electrostatic repulsion between CMC chains and between CMC and stabilized particles.
-High ionic strength causes CMC chains to contract, reducing their viscosity contribution.
+Root cause: This reduction occurs because cations—particularly divalent calcium and magnesium—screen the electrostatic repulsion between CMC chains and between CMC and stabilized particles.
+As a result, high ionic strength causes CMC chains to contract, which reduces their viscosity contribution.

-Solution: Always conduct development trials in the actual production water and with the complete ingredient matrix.
-If mineral content is high, increase CMC grade to a higher DS value (DS ≥ 0.9) and/or increase concentration.
-Consider sequential addition — disperse CMC fully before adding mineral-rich ingredients.
+Solution: Therefore, always conduct development trials using the actual production water and the complete ingredient matrix.
+In addition, if the mineral content is high, formulators should increase the CMC grade to a higher DS value (DS ≥ 0.9) and/or increase the concentration.
+Moreover, consider sequential addition by fully dispersing CMC before introducing mineral-rich ingredients to ensure optimal viscosity and stability.

 Mistake 4: Adding CMC at pH Below 3.5